When workers unionize, things get done.

 Drive a hard bargain

 Everyone is legally allowed to be tough as nails when fighting for what they want.
 There’s a lot at stake, and it can be overwhelming.
-Remember: you and your coworkers don’t have to navigate it alone.
-We’re here to help.
+Support one another and check in regularly to avoid burnout.